-With a filling that’s a combination of grains, meat, veggies, and cheese, stuffed peppers can stand on their own as a meal.
+With a filling that combines grains, meat, veggies, and cheese, stuffed peppers can stand on their own as a meal.

-But as delicious and balanced as stuffed peppers are, they look lonely on a plate by themselves.
+But as delicious and balanced as they are, they look lonely on a plate by themselves.
 This timeless, classic entrée needs a tasty side dish to complement its savory flavors.

 The best part?
 You can easily make the sides at home using ingredients that may already be in your pantry.